The Options File editor is used to view and

 edit the MySQL configuration

-my.cnf on Linux / OS X) by selecting check
+my.cnf on Linux and macOS) by selecting check

 boxes and other GUI controls, and then making edits.
 MySQL Workbench

 divides the options file into its own groupings as a set of tabs